joshgrift/heatmapsocialexperiment/README.md

+While this was fun, I no longer have the resources to maintain it, thanks for participating :)

 # Heat Map Social Experiment
 I was on the bus, bored out of my mind, and wondered: If someone was presented with an 8 by 8 grid (no center), what tile would they choose?